 If you prefer to put your concealer on with a brush or sponge, reach for this 3-in-1 option from Neutrogena.
 Ferullo loved the medium texture for under the eye area, but it does require a little more work since it’s in a small tube.
 “It even has SPF,” she says.
 If you can't find a shade that works best for you, try the brands Hydro Boost Hydrating Concealer ($15).
 It offers up a few more color selections and is super moisturizing.

 “Don’t worry,” Ferullo told us as we got to Flower Beauty’s offerings.
-“My contract is up and I can be totally unbiased.
-This one brightens and covers dark spots really well,” she says about the brand’s wand concealer.
+“My contract is up, and I can be totally unbiased.
+This one brightens and covers dark spots really well,” she says about the brand’s Secret Service Cover-Up Concealer.
 “It gives the skin under your eyes a little boost.”